 Wash with the same detergent as the body of your vehicle.
-Do not use acid-based wheel cleaners, steel wool, fuel or strong detergents.
+Do not use acid-based or alcohol-based wheel cleaners, steel wool, fuel or strong detergents.
 Never use abrasives that will damage the finish of special wheel surfaces.
 Use a tar remover to remove grease and tar.